daun/statamic-placeholders/README.md

 The addon supports generating various types of image placeholders.
 The recommended type is `ThumbHash` which encodes most detail and supports transparent images.

-- [**ThumbHash**](https://evanw.github.io/thumbhash/) is a newer image placeholder algorithm with improved color rendering and support for transparency
+- [**ThumbHash**](https://evanw.github.io/thumbhash/) is a newer algorithm with improved color rendering and support for transparency
-- [**BlurHash**](https://blurha.sh/) is the original placeholder algorithm developed at Wolt, which has no support for alpha channels and will render transparency in black
+- [**BlurHash**](https://blurha.sh/) is the original algorithm developed at Wolt, which has no support for alpha channels and will render transparency in black
 - **Average Color** calculates the average color of the image

 ## Installation